Programming-SBCG853-Cohort2/learning-linux-JaneNjeri/README.md

     **man** - this gives you a detailed description of a command.

     **rmdir** - removes an empty directory.
 A variation or the rm command can be 'rm -rf dir_name'.
+This rm comand is used to remove files and directories with files inside.

     **tab** - this autocompletes names of files or directories allowing you to save on time.

     **touch** - creating empty files that we want to work with.

     **mv** - moves files in between directories, indication the destination to move the files.
-In other cases renames files.
+It is also used to rename files.

     **